A Trouble Free 2017

 People forget entirely about their furnace filters.
 Often, people will only change their furnace filters when a technician comes to service their unit.
 Sometimes, these visits can be years apart!
 A clean filter prevents dust and other debris from being sucked in by the blower fan, but if it’s severely blocked you are at risk to damage your furnace.
 So, don’t forget to change your furnace filter!

 A filter should be changed every few months.
-If you can still see light through the filter and little to no signs of dust in the filter, it is still working.
+If you can still see light through the filter with minimal signs of dust, it is still working.
 On the other hand, if it’s clouded out with dust you’ll need to replace it sooner rather than later.

 Part of keeping any dryer performing efficiently is to check and clean out the built-in lint filter.
 A stuffed-up filter prevents hot air from leaving the dryer, thus affecting its overall performance.
-If you must extend your drying time to make sure all those towels are completely dry, it could because your filter is clogged.
+If you must extend your drying time to completely dry those towels, it could be because your filter is clogged.
 More importantly, a clean lint filter can also extend the life of your dryer (which is something we all want)!

 Simply disconnect the dryer exhaust from the machine and use your household vacuum cleaner to clear it out.
 While it is important to check your dryer’s, lint filter every single time that you use the dryer, you only have to vacuum out the exhaust tube about four times a year.